jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

+#### Enters in Methods

-#### Enters inside Methods between ‘Pieces that do Something’
+Putting enters inside Methods between ‘Pieces that do Something’.

-(That might be a vague description, but that's the idea.)
+(That might be a vague description, but this is the idea.)

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>